Help is on the way!

 Even the simplest technology can have its off days.
 That’s why having access to reliable technical support is so important.
 Knowing that a friendly, patient person is available to help can relieve a lot of stress.
 Whether you need help logging in, checking your microphone, or troubleshooting a connection issue, a good support team can solve the problem quickly so you don’t miss your session.
 This kind of backup ensures a smooth and frustration-free experience.
 It allows you to focus on your well-being, confident that any technical hiccups will be handled with care.
 This support is essential for enhancing engagement and communication in your virtual sessions.

-How Does Medicare Cover Online Therapy?
+Does Medicare Cover Online Therapy for Seniors?

 Figuring out insurance coverage can feel like a puzzle, but when it comes to mental health, it’s worth putting the pieces together.
 The good news is that Medicare has made it much easier to access mental health support from home.
 If you’re managing a chronic illness, you shouldn’t have to worry about how you’ll get the emotional support you need.
 Understanding your benefits is the first step toward getting consistent, quality care without leaving your house.
 Let’s walk through how Medicare covers online therapy, so you can feel confident in seeking support.

-Is Online Therapy a Medicare Part B Covered Service?
+How Medicare Part B Covered Service?

 Yes, it is.
 Medicare Part B (your medical insurance) now covers many telehealth services, including online therapy.
 This means you can have appointments with a therapist through a video call or phone call, just as you would in person.
 This change makes mental health care significantly more accessible, especially if traveling to an office is difficult due to a chronic condition.
 Services like the individual teletherapy offered at Blue Moon Senior Counseling are designed to be a convenient and effective way to get support, and they are a Medicare Part B covered service.

-Understanding Copays and Out-of-Pocket Costs
+Breaking Down Copays and Other Costs

 Once you’ve met your annual Part B deductible, Medicare generally covers 80% of the approved cost for mental health services.
 This means you would be responsible for the remaining 20%.
 For example, after you pay your deductible, you will typically pay 20% of the cost that Medicare approves for your therapy sessions.
 Many seniors have a supplemental insurance plan that can cover some or all of the remaining 20% cost.
 It’s always a good idea to review your specific plan details to understand what your out-of-pocket expenses will look like before you begin your sessions.

-How to Verify Your Coverage
+How to Confirm Your Therapy is Covered

 The best way to get clear answers about your coverage is to check directly.
 You can start by calling the number on the back of your Medicare or Medicare Advantage card and asking about your benefits for outpatient mental health telehealth services.
 You can also speak with the therapy provider.
 At Blue Moon Senior Counseling, our team can help you verify your benefits and understand any potential costs.